LMBishop/Quests/README.md

 - [Wiki](#-wiki)

 ## 💾 Downloads / Building
-The latest release version of Quests can be found on [Spigot](https://www.spigotmc.org/resources/▶-quests-◀-set-up-goals-for-players.23696/).
+The latest release version of Quests can be found [here](https://github.com/LMBishop/Quests/wiki/download).
 The latest build of Quests (development version) can be found on [GitHub](https://github.com/LMBishop/Quests/actions).

 Alternatively, you can build Quests via Gradle.
 Release versions of Quests are built using **Gradle**, targeting **Java 8**.
 You can change the target version in ``build.gradle``.